gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+0.92.5
+- Updated threat sheets so that effects can be managed for threats
+- NOTE: Armor effects should be inactive or deleted for threats since their toughness/ armor needs to be entered manually on their sheets.

+v.
 0.92.4
 - New Feature!
 Party sheet with summary of each player's stats.
 - Fixed an issue where ammo current/max was not displaying properly in item drop-downs